cloe-org/.github/colprac/README.md

 The purpose of this document is to provide clarity on the review process, thereby streamlining and facilitating it.

+#### General guidelines on versioning and collaborating with `git`

+The repositories in this organisation use `git` for versioning.
+There are many online resources to learn and master `git` (e.g. [Git Real](https://www.pluralsight.com/courses/code-school-git-real) and [Git Real 2](https://www.pluralsight.com/courses/code-school-git-real-2) by Pluralsight - formerly Coursera).
+We use something similar to [GitHub Flow](https://githubflow.github.io) to version and collaborate on our repos.
+Please read below for more details on our implementation of this approach.

+A few important `git` things to keep in mind as a developer:
+*   Commit often, push carefully. `git pull --rebase` first.
+*   Use `git status` often.
+*   Develop on a well-named branch out of `main`.
+*   Avoid long-lived branches - use PRs (see below) to resolve them frequently for specific tasks.
+*   Do not `git add` files that will bloat the repo!
+This includes data files, binaries like images, compressed files.
+The most common file extensions should be automatically ignored, but you can never be too careful.

 #### Contributing PRs

 *   PRs should adhere to the existing code style present in the file.